 What is a Live Photo?

-What's more, if you use one of these Live Photos as your Lock Screen wallpaper - and you have an iPhone equipped with a pressure sensitive screen - you can force press on your Lock Screen to show the video animation.
-This works on any iPhone released since the iPhone 6S (except the iPhone SE).
+What's more, if you use one of these Live Photos as your Lock Screen wallpaper - and you have an iPhone equipped with a 3D Touch pressure sensitive screen - you can force press on your Lock Screen to show the video animation.
+This works on any iPhone released since the iPhone 6S (except the iPhone SE and iPhone XR).

-In iOS 11, Live Photos still operates this way, but Apple has decided to add a few new video/photo effects and transitions to make more use of the technology.
+Live Photos still operates this way, but in 2017 Apple added a few new video/photo effects and transitions to make more use of the technology.

 How to take a Live Photo

 In your iPhone camera app, make sure the Live Photo capture option is enabled.
-This looks like a set of diffused rings in the camera toolbar.
+This looks like a set of diffused rings in the camera toolbar at the top of your display when you're in the Photo mode.
 When activated, it's yellow; it's grey when not.

 Once that's activated, all you have to do is take a photo by pressing the shutter button, or by clicking one of the volume buttons on your phone.

-How do you create Loop, Bounce and Long Exposure effects in iOS 11?
+How do you create Loop, Bounce and Long Exposure effects?

 Each effect does what its name suggests it will.
 Loop essentially plays the video, then repeats it with a brief cross dissolve style transition between when it ends and when it begins again.

-Bounce is iOS 11's built-in version of Boomerang, a feature made popular in Instagram's Stories.
+Bounce is similar to Boomerang - a feature made popular in Instagram's Stories.
 It plays the short video, then immediately reverses it.

 Long Exposure is cheating, pure and simple; but it works, and is certainly easier than trying to create a manual long exposure shot using a tripod and a manual camera app.
 It combines the frames of the video into one, blurred image.
 It's great for waterfalls, seas and rivers - or any moving water for that matter.

-How do I share new Live Photos on Facebook, Instagram or Twitter?
+How do I share Live Photos on Facebook, Instagram or Twitter?

 Some social networks do support sharing these new Live Photos, but there is one thing worth noting: they technically save as videos.
 And, depending on how long the video is when it's saved, the number of apps you can use to share could be limited.

-The best way to see which apps support them is opening the Live Photo you want to share, hit the Share icon, and see which services show up in there.
+The best way to see which apps support them is opening the Live Photo you want to share, hit the Share icon - square with the arrow pointing upwards, and see which services show up in there.

-One handy tip - if you're happy just sharing a still key image from your Live Photo - you can create a duplicate before changing the Live Photo effect style.
-Just hit the Share menu on your original photo, tap the "Duplicate" button and then select "Duplicate as Still Photo".
+One handy tip: If you're happy just sharing a still key image from your Live Photo - you can create a duplicate before changing the Live Photo effect style.
+Just hit the Share menu on your original photo, scroll right to left on the bottom bar until you reach "Duplicate", and then select "Duplicate as Still Photo".
 Now you'll have one photo you can share on any social network, and one that you can use to create Live Photo effects with.